VictoriaMetrics/VictoriaMetrics/docs/guides/guide-using-victoriametrics-to-monitor-vmware-vcenter.md

 systemctl restart vmsingle.service
 ```

-This script will download and install the latest version of vmagent:
+* this script will download and install the latest version of vmagent on Ubuntu 20.04:

 ```bash
 #!/bin/bash